E-C-Shackelford/frontendmentor-loopstudios-landing-page/README.md

 - **Flexible Layouts with CSS Grid**: I explored how CSS Grid creates flexible, complex layouts, including effective management of overlapping elements.

-- **JS for Enhanced Interactivity**: I implemented JS functionality for a responsive menu toggle and sliding navigation panel, along with an additional challenge of creating a scroll-triggered background change for the nav, improving user experience.
+- **JS for Enhanced Interactivity**: Implementing JS to create a responsive menu toggle, sliding navigation panel, and a scroll-triggered navigation effect demonstrated how dynamic interactions can significantly improve user experience.

+- **Combined Power in Creating Dynamic Designs**: Working with HTML, SCSS, and JS enhanced my understanding of how they work together to create functional, engaging designs, transforming static designs into dynamic, user-centered experiences.

 ### Continued Development